 NBS allows for population-based screening of all newborns in a timely and affordable manner.
 Currently, all states screen for numerous disorders in which timely diagnosis and management improves overall outcome.
-NBS programs establish analytical cutoffs and result decision algorithms to try to identify all newborns with a specific disorder without burdening the system with a high rate of false-positive results (Figure 2).
+NBS programs establish screening strategies and result decision algorithms with the goal of identifying all newborns with a specific disorder without burdening the system with false-positive results (Figure 2).
 Newborns identified to be at risk for a disorder through NBS will require additional diagnostic testing to confirm the screening and to make the diagnosis (Table 2).